 - ad hoc provisioning profile

-A type of distribution provisioning profile used for distributing an iOS app for testing.
+A type of distribution provisioning profile used for distributing iOS, tvOS, and watchOS apps for testing.

 - App ID